betterscientificsoftware/bssw.io/Articles/Blog/URSSI.md

 avoiding siloed developments, cataloging extant and necessary software, disseminating new developments, and training researchers in the usage of software.

-The goal of this conceptualization project is to create a roadmap for a URSSI to minimize or at least decrease these types of concerns.
+The goal of this conceptualization project is to create a roadmap for URSSI to minimize or at least decrease these types of concerns.
 In order to do so, the  URSSI conceptualization has two aims:

 - Bring the research software community together to determine how to address the issues about which we have already learned (described below).
-In some cases,  subcommunities already are working together on a specific problem, including those that we are part of; but those subcommunities might not be working with the larger community.
+In some cases,  subcommunities already are working together on a specific problem, including those that we are part of; but these subcommunities might not be working with the larger community.
 This situation leads to a risk of developing solutions that solve one issue but don't reduce (or might even deepen) other concerns.

 - Identify additional issues URSSI should address, identify communities for whom these issues are relevant, determine